BIMA’s Treasure Trek

 Grab your galoshes and get ready to discover art where you least expect it in BIMA’s Treasure Trek: A Glass Float Seek & Keep!

-This summer, 200 pink hand-blown glass orbs will be hidden on public lands across Kitsap County just waiting to be discovered and treasured by intrepid art lovers like yourself.
+This summer, 200 hand-blown glass orbs will be hidden on public lands across Kitsap County just waiting to be discovered and treasured by intrepid art lovers like yourself.
 The rules are simple: you find it, you keep it!
-(Please only take one per person so more people can enjoy the hunt.)
+(Please only take one per household so more people can enjoy the hunt.)

 These glass orbs stamped with BIMA’s logo are created by Hilltop Artists, a Tacoma-based youth development arts non-profit.
 These young glassblowers will create 200 unique “floats” inspired by the glass fishing net floats used by Japanese fisherman.